 Get the resources and information you need as an American Sign Language (ASL) student, and learn about opportunities available to you as your complete your ASL studies at the University of Minnesota.

-Click on a link below to jump down to more information.
+Click on a link below to jump down or link to more information.

 Our program is extremely popular, so we recommend that you enroll as soon as possible to find a class that fits your schedule.
 If you need to drop a course to switch to another class, your spot in the new class will not be guaranteed.
 If a class fis at its maximum enrollment number, please enroll yourself onto the waiting list.
 Prior to the semester starting, the waitlist will automatically enroll students to fit the course enrollment limit.